 Make no mistake about it.
 You are profoundly affected by how you understand these three beliefs: Calvinism, Arminianism, and Universalism.
 Your understanding of God’s sovereignty, His love, His justice, His righteousness, His forgiveness and His grace are all fundamentally governed by your belief system.

-People who believe that God will punish unbelievers in hell forever or annihilate them limit God’s sovereignty, power, love, forgiveness, grace and the very Gospel of Jesus Christ itself.
+People who believe that God will punish unbelievers in hell forever or annihilate them limit God’s sovereignty, power, love, justice, forgiveness, grace and the very Gospel of Jesus Christ itself.
 They deny that Jesus Christ, the only begotten Son of God, is indeed the Saviour of the world.